-Students who wish to withdraw from all courses after the start of a semester must complete and sign a Total Semester Withdrawal Form.
-Grades will be determined according to the withdrawal process.
-Any refund of tuition and fees will be determined by the tuition refund policy.
+Students who wish to withdraw from all courses after the add/Drop period of the semester, but before the deadline for Withdrawal must complete and sign a Total Semester Withdrawal Form.
+A "W" grade will be assigned for the withdrawn course(s).